 Although it might sound like an exaggeration, mosquitoes are probably among the deadliest animals in the world.
 Certain species might spread diseases which kill thousands of people every year.
-Thus, scientists wondered what it might happen if we killed the entire species.
+Thus, scientists wondered what it might happen if we lived in a world without mosquitoes.

 Several mosquito species transmit diseases

 Mosquitoes can either offer you an itchy bite which is not bound to bother you at all, or transmit a deadly disease.
 Thus, depending on the place where you live, you might be at risk of contracting a terrible illness via a mosquito bite.
 Since they represent such a big threat, researchers wanted to see how a world without mosquitoes would be like.

 There are more than 3,500 mosquito species on this planet but, fortunately, not all are dangerous.
 Among those which transmit diseases there is Anopheles gambiae, which spread malaria, or Aedes aegypti, which used to spread yellow fever and, more recently, they were found responsible with transmitting Zika.